Bullshit: As an object of psychological research

-Research by psychologists at the University of Waterloo tested the familiar adage that “you can’t bullshit a bullshitter.”
-To do so, they explored correlations between a scale that measures “bullshitting” (the Bullshitting Frequency Scale or BFS) and a scale that measures “bullshit receptivity” (the Bullshit Receptivity Scale or BRS) and found that higher scores on the former were correlated with higher scores on the latter.
-In other words, those who are most likely to bullshit are in turn more likely to believe bullshit, suggesting that you can indeed bullshit a bullshitter after all.
+Building on these findings, the researchers also tested the familiar adage that “you can’t bullshit a bullshitter”.
+To do so, they explored associations between scores on the Bullshitting Frequency Scale and performance on measures of receptivity to pseudo-profound bullshit, pseudoscientific bullshit, and fake news.
+They found that higher scores of "persuasive bullshitting" positively predicted scores for all three types of "bullshit receptivity".
+In other words, those who are most likely to persuasively bullshit others are in turn more likely to believe persuasive bullshit, suggesting that you can indeed bullshit a bullshitter after all.

 In everyday language

 Outside of the academic world, among natural speakers of North American English, as an interjection or adjective, bullshit conveys general displeasure, an objection to, or points to unfairness within, some state of affairs.
-This colloquial usage of "bullshit", which began in the 20th century, "bullshit" does not give a truth score to another's discourse.
-It simply labels something that the speaker does not like & feels he is unable to change.
+With this colloquial usage of "bullshit", which began in the 20th century, "bullshit" does not give a truth score to another's discourse.
+It simply labels something that the speaker does not like and feels he is unable to change.

 In the colloquial English of the Boston, Massachusetts area, "bullshit" can be used as an adjective to communicate that one is angry or upset, for example, "I was wicked bullshit after someone parked in my spot".